rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 println!("The secret number is: {}", secret_number);
 ```

-`rand::thread_rng()` is a function that will give us the particular random
+The `rand::thread_rng()` function will give us the particular random number
-number generator that we're going to use: one that is local to our current
+generator that we're going to use: one that is local to our current thread of
-thread of execution and seeded by the operating system.
-Next, we call the
+execution and seeded by the operating system.
+Next, we call the `gen_range()`
-`gen_range()` method on our random number generator.
-This method is one that is
+method on our random number generator.
+This method is defined by the `Rng`
-defined by the Rng trait that we brought into scope with the `use rand::Rng`
+trait that we brought into scope with the `use rand::Rng` statement above.
+The
-statement above. `gen_range()` takes two numbers as arguments and generates a
+`gen_range()` method takes two numbers as arguments and generates a random
-random number between them.
-It’s inclusive on the lower bound but exclusive on
+number between them.
+It's inclusive on the lower bound but exclusive on the
-the upper bound, so we need `1` and `101` to ask for a number ranging from one
+upper bound, so we need `1` and `101` to ask for a number ranging from one to a
-to a hundred.
+hundred.

 Knowing what traits to import and what functions and methods to use from a
 crate isn't something that you'll just *know*.
 Instructions for using a crate